You need the following Simdify® modules to complete this exercise: Simdify® Free Edition

 You can see all the files associated with the new shader module.

-The Module application starts and loads the file.
+The Module application loads the new shader module.

 The software displays a dialog that allows you to select the source file you wish to open.
 This includes any files #included by the shader.
 (While GLSL itself doesn't automatically support preprocessing shader source code, Simdify design applications DO allow you to use #include to create modular shaders.)